 Which Custom Chip Is More Durable?

 Ceramic chips are rated to 50,000+ impact cycles vs 25,000+ for clay.
 In practical terms, both will outlast any home game or poker club schedule for years.
-Durability shouldn't be a deciding factor for most buyers.
+Durability shouldn't be a deciding factor for most buyers — but both lines still benefit from proper cleaning and care to protect artwork and feel over time.

 Which Looks Better?